-The NYU Broadway Orchestra, a new ensemble in The Department of Music and Performing Arts Professions designed to train the next generation of musicians for a career on Broadway, is launching in fall 2018.
+The NYU Broadway Orchestra is a new ensemble in The Department of Music and Performing Arts Professions designed to train the next generation of musicians for a career on Broadway.

-Ted Sperling will serve as the Broadway Orchestra's music director, and John Miller will be the orchestra's artistic advisor.
+Ted Sperling serves as the Broadway Orchestra's music director, and John Miller is the orchestra's artistic advisor.
 Professors Stephanie Baer, Director of String Studies, and Jonathan Haas, Director of Percussion Studies, are the co-directors of NYU Orchestras.

 "The NYU Broadway Orchestra will be invaluable to students and a powerful start to their careers.
 This practical, hands-on experience shows the realities of working in musical theatre and will be a wonderful resource for students, regardless of where they end up playing professionally.
 I'm honored to be offered this opportunity to work with professionals I admire and respect at NYU and share my experiences with aspiring musicians," said Miller.